It happened again.

 See how this can make your life easier??

-- Hang it up in your home where you will see it often.
+- Hang the It’s a Brain Thing printable up in your home where you will see it often.

 - Choose one upstairs brain quality to focus on each week–in yourself and your kids!